lyteword/chspurgeon-tod/volume-2/psalm-37.md

 **Verse 14.** *Upright conversation.*

-1\.What it excludes.
+1\.
+What it excludes.
 The horizontal or earthly, the crooked or crafty, the slanting or sinister.

-2\.What it includes.
+2\.
+What it includes.
 Motive, object, language, action.

-3\.What it achieves.
+3\.
+What it achieves.
 It stands like a pillar; it supports like a column; it ascends like a tower; it adorns like a monument; it illuminates like a Pharos.

 **Verse 15.** The self destructive nature of evil.